Main Help Page

 German (Germany) English (United States) French (France) Italian (Italy) Japanese (Japan) Russian (Russia) Turkish (Turkey)

 KGS uses the Japanese rank standard.
-A beginner is ranked 30 kyu; as they get better, their rank goes down until they reach 1 kyu, which is a decent amateur player.
-After that, they become 1 dan, and then improve up to 7 dan (9 dan on KGS), which would be the very strongest amateur.
+A beginner is ranked 30 kyu; as they get better, their rank goes down until they reach 1 kyu.
+After that, they become 1 dan, and then improve up to 9 dan, which would be the very strongest amateur.
 Pro ranks on KGS are on a completely different scale on KGS, and are 1 pro dan through 9 pro dan.

 In general, the difference between player's ranks is a good indication of the handicap that would give them an even game.
 For example, if a 2 dan and a 3 kyu play a 19×19 game together, giving the 3 kyu player four handicap stones would make it a good game.